Resolute desk: Oval Office desk

 Jimmy Carter returned the Resolute desk to the Oval Office in 1977.
 On the afternoon of his January 20 inauguration, Carter made his first visit as president to the Oval Office.
-He later said he "...sat down at the President's desk and looked it over.
+He later said he "sat down at the President's desk and looked it over.
 It was a surprise to see that it was not the same one which had been photographed when John Kennedy was there, with his little son peeping out from the door underneath.
 My first decision: to replace this desk with the one I remembered."
 The next morning over breakfast he chose the Resolute desk from a set of images of desk options.

-Besides moving the Resolute desk back into the Oval Office, the Carters also established a trust fund to purchase American Art for a permanent collection in the White House.
-White House Curator Clement Conger noted that "The Carters really were surprisingly interested in American art and antiques...
-They were better informed than any president and first lady that I've known in this half century."
 The Resolute desk has been used by every president since in this room except for George H. W. Bush who used it for five months in the Oval Office before moving it to his Residence Office in the Treaty Room of the White House.
 Bush used the C&O desk in the Oval Office instead.
 Bill Clinton returned the Resolute desk to the Oval Office on his first day as president on January 20, 1993.